App-vNext/Polly/docs/dependency-injection.md

 # Dependency injection

-Starting with version 8, Polly provides features that make the integration of Polly with the standard [`IServiceCollection`](https://learn.microsoft.com/dotnet/api/microsoft.extensions.dependencyinjection.iservicecollection) Dependency Injection (DI) container more streamlined.
+Starting with version 8, Polly provides features that make the integration of Polly with the .NET [`IServiceCollection`](https://learn.microsoft.com/dotnet/api/microsoft.extensions.dependencyinjection.iservicecollection) Dependency Injection (DI) container more streamlined.
 This is a thin layer atop the [resilience pipeline registry](resilience-pipeline-registry.md) which manages resilience pipelines.

 ## Usage